Educating and connecting Anaesthesia and Intensive Care Medicine professionals across Yorkshire and Humber.

 Please forward future topic ideas and questions to andrew.ford3@nhs.net

-For more teaching sessions, there is also:
+For more regional teaching sessions, there is also:

 Sheffield Cardiothoracic Intensive Care and Anaesthesia teaching: monthly teaching both in person and virtually.
 Please see school calender for dates and links to teams meetings